rydmike/theme_demo/README.md

 ## Key-Value Database

-For the key-value database that persists the settings we use an abstract interface, and as an example we offer a three implementations.
+For the key-value database that persists the settings we use an abstract interface, and as an example we offer three implementations.
 One using a `Map`, and two using popular Flutter packages for storing simple key-value based data.

 0. KeyValueDb - Abstract interface.
 1. KeyValueDbMem - Volatile memory implementation, just a `Map`.